KRESS Candidate Help Center

 Reference Check

-The process of contacting previous supervisors or colleagues to assess a candidate’s qualifications and behaviour.
+The process of contacting previous supervisors or colleagues to assess a candidate’s qualifications and behavior.

 ResumeMatch